 Introduction Our House Saints Our Prayer Garden Charities

 At Sacred Heart, our faith is central to everything we do and we show this in many ways.
-We have regular assemblies, masses and liturgies to which parents are always welcome.
-Fr Kelly also visits every class to support our RE curriculum and each class has regular visits to explore our own parish church.
+We have regular assemblies, masses and liturgies to which parents are always welcome and each class has regular visits to explore our own parish church.